rebase-helper/rebase-helper/docs/upstreammonitoring.rst

 How to use rebase-helper for Upstream Monitoring systems
 ========================================================

-The page describes an integration rebase-helper into an upstream monitoring systems.
+The page describes integration of rebase-helper into upstream monitoring systems.
 Of course you need to install rebase-helper package
 - either as RPM::